qupath/qupath-docs/docs/starting/cell_counting.md

 This will draw a shape around all the points you've drawn - which can help determine if there is a wild outlier somewhere else.

 :::{figure} images/counting_convex.jpg
-:align: center
-:class: shadow-image
+:class: shadow-image full-image
-:width: 60%

-Viewing the convex hull of a collection of points, showing that a red point has been added somewhere way out to the right - beyond the current field of view.
+Viewing the convex hull of a collection of points, showing that a red point has been added somewhere way out to the right - beyond the current field of view
 :::
 ::::